 Several experts are interested in the abstract notion of a decentralised web (dWeb).
 The concept suggests reorganising the Internet to eliminate centralised data hosting services in favour of peer-to-peer architecture.
 While researching about this technology, there are a few aspects to bear in mind.
 First and foremost, the notion is not novel.
 Back in 2006, Jeffrey Zeldman, one of the early inventors of Web 1.0 and 2.0, wrote a blog post expressing his support for Web 3.0.
 However, discussions on this subject began as early as 2001.

-How this new internet relates to Cryptocurrency?
+How does this new internet relate to Cryptocurrency?

 What is Decentralised Internet?